Shalom bayit: As a Jewish value

 In Jewish culture, a marriage is described as a "match made in heaven," and is treated as a holy enterprise.
 For example, the Jewish betrothal ceremony is referred to in classical rabbinic literature as Kiddushin (meaning hallowing / sanctification / consecration).
 By declaring the marriage union sacred, a couple stands sanctified before God.
 It is in a relationship where both husband and wife recognize each other as creations in God's image and treat each other accordingly that true sanctity emanates forth.
 Moreover, this sanctity of the marital union reminds the Jewish husband and wife to express their holiness through marriage and to build a home based on mutual love, respect, and chesed.

 In practice

 The greatest praise the Talmudic rabbis offered to any woman was that given to a wife that fulfils the wishes of her husband.
 The husband too was expected to love his wife as much as he loves himself, and honour her more than he honours himself; indeed, one who honours his wife was said, by the classical rabbis, to be rewarded with wealth.
 Similarly, a husband was expected to discuss with his wife any worldly matters that might arise in his life.

 Tough love was frowned upon; the Talmud forbids a husband from being overbearing to his household, and domestic abuse by him was also condemned.
 It was said of a wife that God counts her tears.

+Contemporary rabbinical sources have also clarified explicit guidelines for maintaining shalom bayit.
+These include ritual practices, such as observing niddah, partaking in the mikveh, or checking one's tefillin.
+Behavioral practices include mutual respect, honor, and communication, yet some sources argue for strict conflict avoidance or differing in opinions.
+Oftentimes, the responsibility of maintaining shalom bayit is likened to the gender role for women.